vishIITg/vishIITg/README.md

 - 👋 Hi, I’m @vishIITg
 - 👀 I’m interested in Physics..
 - doing Master in physics at IIT guwahati.
-- 🌱 I’m currently learning Fundamental Physics
+- 🌱 I’m currently Working on Structured Light waves.
 - 📫 How to reach me vishal6394161566@gmail.com